 If you want your external drive to house all of your images as well as your catalog, you’ll need to physically copy those images to your new hard drive using Explorer or Finder.
 To keep your image files where they are and just move the catalog, skip this step.
 If you need to know how to do this, skip to the bottom of the article.

 Step 6: Open the new catalog in Lightroom

 Once the computer and drive have finished talking/moving/copying, it’s time to open Lightroom again.
 Locate the new catalog.lrcat file on the external drive and double-click it.

 Don’t worry if Lightroom has a bit of a freak out when you first open it via the external drive.
 We’ll fix that with this step.

 Because Lightroom doesn’t know where to look for your images, it puts a question mark by your folders in the Library module.

-Right click on a folder with a question mark and choose “Find Missing Folder.”
+Right-click on a new folder with a question mark and choose “Find Missing Folder.”

 This will open Explorer or Finder.
 Locate the folder that’s storing your actual photos and select it.
 Remember, if you moved all your images to the external drive in Step 4, you’ll want to connect that new folder on your external drive.